MIJA - THE PRINTING TRIKE

 MFA Project

-During my first semester of my MFA studies I designed and fabricated Mija, the printing trike.
-After months of studying signage I wanted to create a rudimentary way for a child to print a message on a large surface.
-After researching and testing larger devices, I decided to use a custom printing cylinder which would leave a word on the ground as the cylinder rolled.
+During the first semester of my MFA studies, I designed and built Mija, a printing trike.
+Inspired by months of studying signage, I wanted to create a simple, interactive way for a child to print messages on a large surface.
+After exploring and testing larger mechanisms, I landed on the idea of using a custom printing cylinder that could imprint words onto the ground as it rolled.

-I immediately thought that a modified tricycle frame would be the best device to support this mechanism.
-I searched Craigslist for a few days until I found a metal Radio Flyer trike frame for $10.00.
-I quickly drove a few towns over and got the trike.
-As I was packing the trike in my car, the seller, clearly a father, asked if the trike was for my son.
-Without thinking of the nostalgic angle, I responded “No, it’s for a school project.
+To support this concept, I envisioned a modified tricycle frame as the ideal structure.
+A few days of searching Craigslist led me to a metal Radio Flyer trike frame for just $10.
+I drove to a nearby town to pick it up.
+As I loaded the trike into my car, the seller—a father, clearly attached to its sentimental value—asked if it was for my child.
+Without considering the emotional weight of his question, I replied, “No, it’s for a school project.
 I’m going to cut it up and redesign the frame.”
-I think I really disappointed the guy and crushed his hopes that his son’s trike would live on as a children’s toy.
+His expression quickly shifted to disappointment, as if I had dashed his hope that his son’s trike would remain a cherished toy.

-Once the frame was customized to fit the rear printing canister, I decided to use a cotton candy pink paint after multiple coats of primer.
-Then I applied a glitter aerosol and a clear gloss to seal it all in.
-I wanted the bike to look clean and custom while adopting the classic Hispanic low-rider paint job that Wikipedia describes as featuring “expensive custom paint jobs that consist of several thin layers of different colors, metal oxide flake or pearl flake, clear coat, metal leaf.”
-I wanted the custom fabricated trike frame to reflect the Hispanic reference of “mija” that it stamps on the ground as it is pedaled by a child.
+Once the frame was customized to fit the rear printing canister, I chose a cotton candy pink paint, applying multiple coats of primer first.
+To achieve the desired finish, I layered on a glitter aerosol followed by a clear gloss seal.
+My goal was to create a clean, custom look inspired by the classic Hispanic low-rider aesthetic, which, as Wikipedia describes, often features “expensive custom paint jobs consisting of several thin layers of different colors, metal oxide or pearl flake, clear coat, and metal leaf.”
+I wanted the trike’s custom-fabricated frame to visually reflect the cultural reference of “mija” that it stamps onto the ground as it’s pedaled by a child.